 There were so many points during the interview when Ferguson could have caught her subject napping.
-And that’s an art she is adept at.
+And that’s an art at which she is adept.

 But, alas, that 45 minutes went without a single contradiction, without a single interjection, with Ferguson projecting a has-been as somehow a subject who was worthy of being featured on a programme that generally caters to hard news.
 By the time this interview took place, Clinton had been interviewed by world+dog as she tried to sell her book, What Happened.

 Thus, Ferguson was reduced to recycling old stuff, and she made a right royal hash of it too.

 I sent the following complaint to the ABC on 22 October, six days after the interview was broadcast: